Has your airline changed your flight time?

 While airlines generally release tickets anything up to 12 months in advance, airports only actually confirm flight slots about three months ahead, which means times can change.
 Airlines may also mess about with timings if they change the aircraft type.

-If you're moved to a different flight altogether (ie, a different flight number) you'd likely be covered under different, far tighter EU flight cancellation laws, where you'd get a full refund or new flight, and possible compensation.
+If you're moved to a different flight altogether (ie, a different flight number) you'd likely be covered under different, far tighter EU flight cancellation laws (the Government insists these won't change when the UK leaves the EU on 29 March 2019), where you'd get a full refund or new flight, and possible compensation.
 This sometimes happens when an airline fails to sell enough seats, so cancels the flight.

 So what are my rights if they change my flight time?
 It depends on the type of change they make, which can be grouped into three types: